jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 Non-consecutive qubits are a problem in real quantum computers because the qubits are typically physically arranged in a one or two dimensional array.
 Operations that involve interactions between qubits (e.g. CX), require them to be physically adjacent.
 A single swap of two non-adjacent qubits may be built from a sequence of smaller swaps of adjacent qubits.
 Consequently, many swaps may be needed.

-Quantum computer programming languages and quantum circuit diagrams work at a higher level of abstraction, where multi-qubit gates can be applied to arbitrary qubits, without worrying about such issues.
+Quantum computer programming languages and quantum circuit diagrams work at a higher level of abstraction, where multi-qubit gates can be applied to arbitrary qubits, without the user needing to worry about such issues.
 Software then compiles these into sequences of lower-level operations for the quantum hardware, taking into account the qubit topology and primitive operations available.

 In a simulator, rather than real quantum hardware, the state vector can be rearranged by permutation before applying the multi-qubit operation.
 Another technique is to represent the state vector as a tensor, then the qubits can be rearranged simply by permuting the tensor indices, rather than rearranging the data.